 The process should begin at least 30 days prior to shipment to allow time for review and negotiation.
 This includes material being brought onto campus.
-If the provider does not have a MTA procedure in place, the Contract and IP specialist in the Office of Technology Commercialization will provide a template.
+If the provider does not have a MTA procedure in place, the Contract and IP specialist in the Technology Transfer and Contracts (TTC) will provide a template.

-Fill in the appropriate questionnaire and contact the AVPR.
+Fill in the appropriate questionnaire and contact the ORSP.

 Examples of Materials